 This resulted in the first unofficial unifying of much of country, laying the groundworks for King AEthelstan in 927 to official unify the Kingdom of England.

 Although there are these broad brush political events taking place in South Yorkshire, there is still very little understood about the more local politics from a historical standpoint.
 Archaeological evidence across much of the region does not support the idea that South Yorkshire was only the stage for larger political games.
-Instead, by the Norman Conquest, there is a system of defence along the Don and Dearne Valleys, at Barnburgh, Conisbrough, Doncaster, Kexbrough, Masbrough, Mexborough, Sheffield, Sprotbrough, Stainborough and Worsbrough.
-Many of these have burh names, and may relate to defences against Anglo-Scandinavian incursions, however the dating of these sites still needs to be further refined (Hey 1979).
-Additional large-scale landscape features such as the as-yet undated Roman Ridge and Bar Dike may also be related to this early medieval system of defence, but again these questions needs to be addressed through more formal dating systems.
+Instead, by the time of the Norman Conquest, there was a system of defence along the Don and Dearne Valleys, at Barnburgh, Conisbrough, Doncaster, Kexbrough, Masbrough, Mexborough, Sheffield, Sprotbrough, Stainborough and Worsbrough (Hey 1979, 23).
+Many of these have burh names, and may relate to defences constructed against Anglo-Scandinavian incursions, however the dating of these sites still needs to be further refined.
+Additional large-scale landscape features such as the as-yet undated Roman Ridge and Bar Dike may also be related to this early medieval system of defence (ibid); again questions needs to be addressed through more formal dating systems.
 With sparse historical evidence, archaeology is the best primary source for understanding South Yorkshire in this period.

 South Yorkshire is almost entirely devoid of evidence of either continuity or restructure between the post-Roman period and the mid-7th century.
-The current evidence does not generally suggest that there is any continuity throughout this period, and it is possible that Romano-British field systems were largely abandoned, with later nucleation taking place in areas which physically lent themselves to settlement, with the exception of a few Roman elements which were continually used through the period.
-Evidence from West Yorkshire has shown at least one example of late Roman activities such as burials and field systems do bridge the gap between these two periods, so further evidence of this in South Yorkshire would be of very high significance.
+The current evidence does not generally suggest that there is any continuity throughout this period, and it is possible that Romano-British field systems were largely abandoned, with later nucleation taking place in areas that physically lent themselves to settlement, with the exception of a few Roman elements that were continually used through the period.
+Evidence from West Yorkshire has shown at least one example where late Roman activities, such as burials and field systems, do bridge the gap between these two periods.
+Further evidence of this in South Yorkshire would be of very high significance.

-There is strong suggestion that there the Roman roads are still in use, as the line of Ryknield Street is later used as parish boundaries, as well as archaeological evidence for the fortification of Doncaster as a burh in the early medieval period.
-Pottery and reused stone tiles associated with 6th century pottery form a hearth overlying Roman deposits (Buckland et. al. 1989), and 6th-7th century pottery was also found during excavations on Church Way.
-Aerial photographs taken primarily across the Magnesian Limestone (Roberts et al. 2010) illustrate Iron Age and Romano-British field systems, dated occasionally by pottery where it is available, which do not respect medieval boundaries, which undoubtedly were established during the middle to late Saxon periods.
+There is a strong suggestion that the Roman roads are still in use, as the line of Ryknield Street is later used as parish boundaries.
+There is archaeological evidence for the fortification of Doncaster as a burh in the early medieval period; pottery and reused stone tiles associated with 6th century pottery form a hearth overlying Roman deposits (Buckland et. al. 1989), and 6th-7th century pottery was also found during excavations on Church Way.
+However, aerial photographs taken primarily across the Magnesian Limestone (Roberts et al. 2010) illustrate Iron Age and Romano-British field systems, dated occasionally by pottery where it is available, that are not respected by medieval boundaries, which undoubtedly were established during the middle to late Saxon periods.

-Other evidence for activity in the 5th-7th centuries includes a fish stock pond from Conisbrough, adjacent to the church, dating to the 6th century.
+Other evidence for activity in the 5th-7th centuries includes a probable fish stock pond from Conisbrough, near to the church, dating to the 6th century.

 This period, without question, has the least amount of dated evidence in South Yorkshire.
 All opportunities should be taken to undertake dating where possible, particularly in later phases of IA/RB sites, as well as on sites related to pre-existing Roman features.

 Also along the Don lies Conisbrough, where, in advance of the substantial Norman castle, there is evidence for an early Saxon manorial/royal estate.
-During excavations in 2002 at Wellgate, adjacent to the St Peter’s church with Saxon period evidence, timber planks were identified waterlogged deposits and dendrochronologically dated to the 6th century, interpreted as a stock fish pond, possibly supplying an early manorial estate.
+During excavations in 2002 at Wellgate, close to St Peter’s church (with Saxon period evidence), timber planks were identified, with waterlogged deposits, that were dendrochronologically dated to the 6th century; interpreted as a fish stock pond, possibly supplying an early manorial estate.

 Laughton en le Morthen was not only a significant settlement, but also possibly the centre of a significant administrative area.
 Although the administrative boundary is unknown, it likely includes Aston, Brampton, Dinnington as well as Laughton (Hey 1979, 26).
-David Hey suggests that the place name has roots in Scandinavian traditions; he suggests that Morthen comes from ‘Morthyng,’ referring to an ‘Althing’ or ‘Thing’ site, a common name for a meeting place at the boundary of multiple administrative areas, which Laughton certainly is at the Northumbrian/Mercian boundary on the east side of South Yorkshire.
-The settlement has evidence for late Saxon high status living at several locations, including around Rectory Farm, where 9th century pottery from Lincoln was found, as well as a wattle and daub kiln.
+David Hey suggests that the place name has roots in Scandinavian traditions; he suggests that Morthen comes from ‘Morthyng,’ referring to an ‘Althing’ or ‘Thing’ site, a common name for a meeting place at the boundary of multiple administrative areas, which Laughton certainly is – at the Northumbrian/Mercian boundary on the east side of South Yorkshire.
+The settlement has evidence for late Saxon high status living at several locations, including around Rectory Farm, where 9th century pottery from Lincoln was found, as well as a wattle and daub from a kiln.
 The pottery from Laughton suggests links with the emerging towns at Torksey and Lincoln, with two Torksey-type wares (late 9th-mid 11th centuries), two Lincoln Kiln type and Lincolnshire Shelly ware (late 9th– late 10th centuries).
-A large assemblage of Lincolnshire Fine-Shelled ware was identified, which dates from the late 10th-late 12 centuries.
+A large assemblage of Lincolnshire Fine-Shelled ware was identified, which dates from the late 10th-late 12th centuries.
 The presence of these pottery types indicate a close relationship between Laughton and emerging towns/’proto-towns’ in Lincolnshire.
-Recent excavations by Bishop Grosseteste University have also identified ditches possibly pre-dating the Norman motte, however there was no definitive evidence to confirm this (Bromage 2019).
+Recent excavation by Bishop Grosseteste University has also identified ditches possibly pre-dating the Norman motte, however, no definitive evidence was found to confirm this (Bromage 2019).
 All Saints church also contains a doorway of Anglo-Saxon date.

-The HER records several other probable early medieval settlement locations, including Old Ardsley and Silkstone, based on place name evidence.
-Other sites with early medieval evidence includes Brampton, where there is evidence for immediately pre-Normal iron working, and a pre-conquest manor recorded at Thornhill Hall, Wath upon Dearne.
+The South Yorkshire HER records several other probable early medieval settlement locations, including Old Ardsley and Silkstone, based on place name evidence.
+Other sites with known early medieval evidence includes Brampton, where there is evidence for immediately pre-Norman iron working, and a pre-conquest manor recorded at Thornhill Hall, Wath upon Dearne.
 There are also likely settlements associated with churches that date to the early medieval period, which are described in the ‘Ecclesiastic Centres’ section below.